-Three railway corridor alternatives, two northern 132 / 88kV power line corridor alternatives and two southern 132 / 88kV power line corridor alternatives with associated substations are being considered in the EIA process for the Kusile Rail Project.
-This section contains a summary of the key recommendations emanating from the Final EIR, particularly as it relates to the design of the railway.
+Three railway corridor alternatives, two northern 132 / 88kV power line corridor alternatives and two southern 132 / 88kV power line corridor alternatives with associated substations were considered in the EIA process for the Kusile Rail Project.
+This section contains a summary of the approved corridors as per the Environmental Authorisation, particularly as it relates to the design of the railway.
 Eskom must take cognisance of these recommendations and agree to their incorporation within the project design.